Dear reader of ADxS.org, please excuse the disruption.

 • COMT

 • Dopamine degradation in the PFC is primarily carried out by the enzyme COMT and NET, which reabsorb more dopamine in the PFC than noradrenaline.
 The COMT-Val/Val polymorphism causes 4 times faster dopamine degradation in the PFC.
 This could contribute to a dopamine deficit in the PFC, as is suspected in ADHD.
-However, most genetic studies to date have found no correlation between variants of the COMT gene and ADHD.3 Surprisingly, a study with Val/Val found improved sustained attention in children with ADHD.
+However, most genetic studies to date have found no correlation between variants of the COMT gene and ADHD.3 Surprisingly, one study found Val/Val improved sustained attention in children with ADHD.
 Val/Met or Met/Met variants, on the other hand, showed significantly poorer sustained attention in children with ADHD than the normal values.4 This could also be explained by the fact that ADHD is associated with excess dopamine in the PFC, as increased dopamine depletion would then bring the dopamine level into the mid-range associated with optimal cognitive ability.
 This is because dopamine excess and dopamine deficiency are equally impairing.5.
 However, this clashes with the fact that amphetamine drugs, which increase dopamine levels in the PFC, can improve sustained attention in ADHD.
-0.25 mg/kg amphetamine improved physiological efficiency in healthy Val/Val gene carriers (= increased dopamine degradation) and worsened it in healthy Met/Met gene carriers (slowed dopamine degradation).6 However, it is possible that such affected individuals could also be AMP nonresponders.
+0.25 mg/kg amphetamine improved physiological efficiency in healthy Val/Val gene carriers (= increased dopamine degradation) and worsened it in healthy Met/Met gene carriers (slowed dopamine degradation).6 However, it is possible that such persons with ADHD could also be AMP nonresponders.

 • Mb-COMT knockout mice (mice without membrane-bound COMT) show increased dopamine levels in the striatum.
 This indicates that mb-COMT is also involved in dopamine degradation in the striatum.7